RobinPrest/python_code/README.md

 # python_code
-This is juts some python codes i'm trying (and saving...)
+This is just some python codes i'm trying (and saving...)